GTekSD/SUASS/README.md

 ## Contents

-Our repository includes a variety of materials, such as:
-- **Penetration Testing Notes:** In-depth notes and guides on penetration testing techniques, tools, and methodologies.
-- **Security Best Practices:** Tips and guidelines for enhancing security, both for individuals and organizations.
-- **Resources:** Links to online courses, books, blogs, and other cybersecurity learning materials.
-- **Tools:** Recommendations for cybersecurity tools and software to aid your work.
+### CTF-Labs/TryHackMe

+Explore hands-on cybersecurity challenges and labs available on platforms like TryHackMe.
+Sharpen your skills in a practical environment.

+### Cloud Security

+Materials related to securing cloud environments, including best practices, tools, and resources for various cloud platforms.

+### Download

+A collection of downloadable resources relevant to cybersecurity learning, tools, eBooks, or other related content.

+### Mobile Security

+Study materials focusing on mobile device security, including guides, tools, and best practices.

+### Network Security

+Information and resources covering network security concepts, protocols, tools, and techniques.

+### Web Application Security

+Guides, tutorials, and resources addressing security concerns related to web applications, including vulnerabilities, testing methodologies, and mitigation strategies.

+### Additional Materials

+- **Bug Bounty Pro Tools.md:** Resources and tools utilized in bug bounty programs.
+- **Linux/Windows Commands You Should Learn.md:** Essential command-line operations for Linux and Windows systems.
+- **Rapid-Fire Interview Questions.md:** A compilation of rapid-fire interview questions for cybersecurity roles.
+- **Red Teaming in a Nutshell.md:** Overview and concepts related to red teaming in cybersecurity.

 Feel free to explore the repository to discover all the resources we have to offer.

 ## Getting Started

-To get started with "SUASS - Secure ur Ass | Penetration Testing Notes," follow these steps:
+To get started with "SUASS - Secure ur Ass | Cybersecurity Knowledge Hub," follow these steps:

 1. Browse the repository's [contents](#contents) to find the specific materials you're interested in.
 2. Click on individual files or folders to access the study materials you need.